big city

 • Privacy: Soundproof walls and doors are crucial for patient confidentiality.

-• Examination Essentials: Equip the room with an examination table, sink, storage cabinets, and any specialized equipment your practice needs.
+• Examination Essentials: Equip the room with an examination table, sink, storage cabinets, and any specialized quality equipment your practice needs.

-3. Nursing Station
+3. Nurses' Station

 This central hub is the nerve center of your medical office.
 Here's what makes it function: